The ideal radar solution for port area monitoring and near-shore navigation in bad weather, darkness and fog.

 This digital short-range radar is a precise sensor for unmanned technological platforms for commercial vessels.
 Remote-controlled or fully autonomous ships in commercial use are required to run a constant survey of the area around the ship for obstacle avoidance procedures.

 The absence of a blind zone allows ELVA-1 SDM360-76 radar to measure the distance between the vessel and possible obstacles (other vessels around, port facilities, coastline) within the range from 0 to 300 m (up to 0.162 nmi) with very high accuracy.

 SDM360-76 radar helps to control the icebreakers, large sea tug or rescue vessels closer to ships during ice escort or mooring.

-SDM360-76 radar has low radiation emission (up to 100 mW) for safe operation on board of the vessels, in the territory of commercial ports, on sea routes in caravans.
+SDM360-76 radar has low radiation emission (up to 100 mW) for safe operation on board of the vessels, in the territory of commercial ports, and on sea routes in caravans.
 The radiation with a power of 100 mW is several times lower than the radiation from a conventional mobile phone (compared to 300 mW for the latest iPhone models).
-Radiation density at a distance of several meters falls below a minimum to be measured.
+Radiation density at a distance of several meters falls below the minimum to be measured.

 The antenna has circular rotation with a directional pattern to measure the distance up to 300 m (0.162 nautical miles) from the radar.
 The waves on the water’s surface do not interfere with the radar’s field of view.

 SDM360-76 radar in terms of its functionality is a distance sensor, the output of which is a digital signal.
 In addition to indicating the distance from its own side to the target, the radar can display a radar picture of the near-field zone around the vessel (in the range from 180 to 360 degrees).
 For data visualization, it is necessary to use additional software (supplied separately).

 The max efficiency of the SDM360-76 radar is achieved when the radar output data are integrated into the vessel’s navigation system, including the remote or autonomous one.